amnaqua/Piscine-Java/README.md

 # Piscine-Java
 A project aimed at learning the basics of the Java language. </br>
+All detailed subjects are in the days folders. </br>

 ## Java00
 Structures and arrays. </br>